GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 # Scheduled Cloud Asset Inventory Export to Bigquery

-This example shows how to leverage [Cloud Asset Inventory Exporting to Bigquery](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery) feature to keep track of your project wide assets over time storing information in Bigquery.
+This blueprint shows how to leverage [Cloud Asset Inventory Exporting to Bigquery](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery) feature to keep track of your project wide assets over time storing information in Bigquery.

 The data stored in Bigquery can then be used for different purposes:

 - dashboarding
 - analysis

-The example uses export resources at the project level for ease of testing, in actual use a few changes are needed to operate at the resource hierarchy level:
+The blueprint uses export resources at the project level for ease of testing, in actual use a few changes are needed to operate at the resource hierarchy level:

 - the export should be set at the folder or organization level
 - the `roles/cloudasset.viewer` on the service account should be set at the folder or organization level

-The resources created in this example are shown in the high level diagram below:
+The resources created in this blueprint are shown in the high level diagram below:

 <img src="diagram.png" width="640px">